danlm/Nial-dev/BuildNial/README.md

 This will present a list of packages numbered from 0.
 Respond with the number of the package you wish to create.

-5.Run CMake pointing at the BuildNial src and build directories.
+5. If you are using the CMake GUI then Run CMake pointing at the BuildNial src and build directories.
+If you are building a Windows version then you will need to set the CMAKE_TOOLCHAIN_FILE variable to the toolchain file found in the 'tools/CmakeTools' directory.

+   If you are using the command line then do the following
+   $cd build
+   $cmake ../src

+   or for thw Windows version
+   $cd build
+   $cmake -DCMAKE_TOOLCHAIN_FILE=../tools/CmakeTools/Toolchain-mingw64-Win64.cmake ../src

 6. Do the make in the build directory to build executable "nial":
    $ cd ../build